update your settings

 The unique fisheye-view drawings of various areas of London (and other cities, including New York, Paris and Berlin) by architect Hartwig Braun are works of art and appear on the shopping bags, place mats, notebooks,...

-Greenwich may be one of the smallest of London's ubiquitous markets, but it holds its own in quality...
+One of the smallest of London's ubiquitous markets, but Greenwich Market holds its own in quality...

 Funky meeting ground of old vinyl (Bowie, Rolling Stones, vintage soul) as well as CDs, DVDs and memorabilia.